Seokhee-Jin/Frame_Interpolation_with_CNN_and_Autoencoder/README.md

 I converted several videos using this auto-encoder network to 24, 48 and 96 fps.

 The results are uploaded on Youtube below.
-Click to watch them.
+Click to watch them. ( After 1 minute, these videos are slowed down in order to see the difference in fps more clearly.)

 [![Avatar test](https://i.ytimg.com/vi/MVgPcENaGs8/hqdefault.jpg?sqp=-oaymwE2CPYBEIoBSFXyq4qpAygIARUAAIhCGAFwAcABBvABAfgB_gmAAtAFigIMCAAQARhlIFAoOjAP&rs=AOn4CLAz2zFM9bAkbInXRnUK950Ls1KHTw)](https://www.youtube.com/watch?v=MVgPcENaGs8)